lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 the dependency of ``der(x1)`` on ``y``.
-However, since ``y`` updates when a time event happens but a time event is not described with event indicator, it is not possible to euse the same approach as done for ``StateEvent1`` without further modificaton.
+However, since ``y`` updates when a time event happens but a time event is not described with event indicator, it is not possible to use the same approach as done for ``StateEvent1`` without further modificaton.

 We therefore propose that JModelica turns all time events into state events,